Rules of Wrestling

 • Escape (1 point): You score 1 point for getting away or getting to a neutral position if your opponent has you down on the mat.

-• Near Fall or “Back Points” (2, 3 or 4 points): You get near fall points when you almost (but don’t quite) pin your opponent.
+• Near Fall or “Back Points” (2, 3 4 or 5 points): You get near fall points when you almost (but don’t quite) pin your opponent.
 You score near fall (or “near pin”) points when (i) you hold both shoulders of your opponent for two seconds within four inches of the mat, or (ii) one shoulder of your opponent touches the mat and the other shoulder is at a 45 degree angle coming down towards the mat, or (iii) you hold your opponent while they are in a high bridge or resting upon both elbows.
 If the near fall lasts for two seconds, you get 2 points.
-If a near fall lasts for 5 seconds, you get 3 points.
-If your opponent requires the match be stopped for injury time during a near fall, you get 4 points.
+If the near fall lasts for three seconds, you get 3 points.
+If a near fall lasts for four seconds, you get 4 points.
+If your opponent requires the match be stopped for injury time during a near fall, you get 5 points.

 • Penalty Points – (1 or 2 points) Your opponent is awarded points if you commit the following infractions.